SFPC/sfpc.github.io/lectures/queer-history-of-computing.md

 picture: /img/lectures/jacob_gaboury.jpg
 notes-link:
 ---
-Informative lecture about the history of computing and it’s ties to queer history and theory.
+Jacob Gaboury, art historican, lectured about computation and it’s ties to queer history and theory, from Alan Turing to queer video games.